Gila monster: Relocation

+Captive breeding

 In 1963, the San Diego Zoo became the first zoo to successfully breed Gila monsters in captivity.
 In the last two decades, experienced breeders have shared their knowledge and expertise to give advice to other herpetologists on overcoming the difficulties in Heloderma reproduction under human care.

 Relationship with humans

 Though the Gila monster is venomous, it poses little threat to humans due to its sluggish nature.
 Nevertheless, it has a fearsome reputation and is often killed by humans.
-Myths that have formed about the Gila monster include that the animal's breath is toxic enough to kill humans, that it can spit venom like a spitting cobra, that it can leap several feet in the air to attack, and that the Gila monster did not have an anus and therefore expelled waste from its mouth, the source of its venom and "fetid breath" (perhaps stemming from the fact that its venom in fact has an intense, specific smell).
-Among Native American tribes, the Gila monster has a varied reputation.
-The Apache believed its breath could kill a man, and the Tohono O'Odham and the Pima believed it possessed a spiritual power that could cause sickness.
-In contrast, the Seri and the Yaqui believed the Gila monster's hide had healing properties.
-The Navajo/Dine believe the Gila monster was the first medicine man.
+Myths that have formed about the Gila monster include that the animal's breath is toxic enough to kill humans, that it can spit venom like a spitting cobra, that it can leap several feet in the air to attack, and that it did not have an anus and therefore expelled waste from its mouth, the source of its venom and "fetid breath".

 In popular culture

 The Gila monster starred as a monster in the film The Giant Gila Monster (though the titular monster was actually portrayed by a Mexican beaded lizard).
 It played a minor role in the motion picture The Treasure of the Sierra Madre.
 In Brock Brower's 1971 novel The Late Great Creature, fictional horror movie star Simon Moro is presented as famous for playing the reptilian werewolf-like Gila Man.
 The 2011 animated film Rango featured a Gila monster as an Old West outlaw named Bad Bill, voiced by Ray Winstone.

 The Gila monster has also seen usage as a mascot and state symbol.
 The official mascot of Eastern Arizona College located in Thatcher, Arizona, is Gila Hank, a gun-toting, cowboy hat-wearing Gila monster.
 In 2017, the Vegas Golden Knights selected a Gila monster named Chance as their official mascot.
 In 2019, the state of Utah made the Gila monster its official state reptile.

 In 2023, Australian band King Gizzard and the Lizard Wizard released a single titled "Gila Monster" from their album PetroDragonic Apocalypse, with the album's artwork featuring a Gila monster on its cover art and heavily within the album's concept narrative.